mmkal/pgkit/packages/migrator/readme.md

 | `migrationTableName` | the name for the table migrations information will be stored in.
 You can change this to avoid a clash with existing tables, or to conform with your team's naming standards. | `migration` |
 | `log` | how information about the migrations will be logged.
 You can set to `() => {}` to prevent logs appearing at all. | `console.log` |
 | `mainModule` | if set to `module`, the javascript file calling `setupSlonikMigrator` can be used as a CLI script.
 If left undefined, the migrator can only be used programatically. | `undefined` |

+## Controlling migrations

+By default, `node migrate down` reverts only the most recent migration.

+It's also possible to migrate up or down "to" a specific migration.
+For example, if you have run migrations `one.sql`, `two.sql`, `three.sql` and `four.sql`, you can revert `three.sql` and `four.sql` by running `node migrate down three.sql`.
+Note that the range is *inclusive*.
+To revert all migrations in one go, run `node migrate down 0`

+Conversely, `node migrate up` runs all `up` migrations by default.
+To run only up to a certain migration, run `node migrate up two.sql`.
+This will run migrations `one.sql` and `two.sql` - again, the range is *inclusive* of the name.

 ## Implementation